 The level of commitment and capabilities of the Applicant and project participants to accomplish the proposed project will be major factors in selecting applications for funding.
-The application must also demonstrate the organizational and technical readiness and Applicant commitment to the proposed project.
+The Indian Tribe, Intertribal Organization, or Tribal Energy Development Organization must also demonstrate the organizational and technical readiness and commitment to the proposed project.